 The accompanying fragrance is sometimes overwhelming, but when the silky smooth, creamy smoke glides down your throat, you’ll see what all the fuss is about.
 Many consumers comment how the Cheese strain is an acquired taste, but the cured cheese and buttery taste soon win you over.

-Another Big Buddha classic, Freeze Cheese, is sweet and flowery.
+Another classic, Cheese Diesel seeds by Seedsupreme, are sweet and flowery.
+Some consumers report hints of lemon, lime and tangerine in this potent cannabis cocktail.
 The Gorilla Cheese strain boasts stronger flavors, almost like blue cheese.
 Whether you love mild cheeses or stronger cheddars and blues, you’ll find a cultivar for you.